Chern characters for supersymmetric field theories: Introduction and statement of results

+\begin{rmk} The above analysis of the moduli space of super Euclidean tori is related to previous investigations of moduli spaces of super Riemann surfaces in the string theory literature, e.g., see~\cite{notprojected,WittensuperRiem}.
+However, the vast majority of prior constructions in string theory and in the Stolz--Teichner program only study the reduced moduli spaces.
+In particular, the cocycle models for (equivariant) elliptic cohomology in~\cite{DBE_EquivTMF,DBE_MQ,Powerops,BET1} arise as functions on the reduced moduli space.
+In this prior work, the correct mathematical object comes only after imposing holomorphy by hand.
+However, as Theorem~\ref{thm} shows, this property emerges naturally from the geometry of $2|1$-dimensional super tori. \end{rmk}

-When $M=\pt$, Proposition~\ref{prop:compute21} shows that partition functions of $\mathcal{N}=(0,1)$ supersymmetric quantum field theories are weak modular forms: since $\Omega^\odd(\pt)=\{0\}$, $Z_v=Z_{\bar \tau}=0$ are no additional data.
-In contrast to the arguments in the physics literature that analyze a particular action functional, the proof here emerges entirely from the geometry of the moduli space of super Euclidean tori.
-This recovers Stolz and Teichner's claim from~\cite[pg.~10]{ST11} that ``holomorphicity is a consequence of the more intricate structure of the moduli stack of supertori."
-We further observe that if the input field theory in~\eqref{eq:thm2} is super conformal, then~$\dR Z_v=0$, whereas if the input theory is holomoprhic then $\dR Z_{\bar\tau}=0$.
+\begin{rmk} When $M=\pt$, Proposition~\ref{prop:compute21} shows that partition functions of $\mathcal{N}=(0,1)$ supersymmetric quantum field theories are weak modular forms: since $\Omega^\odd(\pt)=\{0\}$, $Z_v=Z_{\bar \tau}=0$ are no additional data.
+In contrast to the arguments in the physics literature that analyze a particular action functional (e.g.,~\cite[\S4.3-4.4]{DualityMock}), the proof here emerges entirely from the geometry of the moduli space of super Euclidean tori.
+This recovers Stolz and Teichner's claim from~\cite[pg.~10]{ST11} that ``holomorphicity is a consequence of the more intricate structure of the moduli stack of supertori." \end{rmk}

-\begin{rmk} The holomorphic anomaly equation from~\cite[\S2.2.2]{TheoDavide} closely resembles~\eqref{eq:adddata2}.
-The differential form $Z_{\bar\tau}$ arises as part of the data of holomorphic anomaly cancelation, which is an input datum to a $\TMF$-valued torsion invariant of field theories.
-Theorem~\ref{thm} and Proposition~\ref{prop:compute21} are a first step to a mathematically rigorous geometric construction of such torsion $\TMF$ classes. \end{rmk}
+\begin{rmk} The data $Z_{\bar \tau}$ in Proposition~\ref{prop:compute21} is closely related to \emph{anomaly cancelation} in physics and choices of \emph{string structures} in geometry.
+An illustrative example is the elliptic Euler class: an oriented vector bundle~$V\to M$ determines a class $[\Eu(V)]\in \H(M;\MF)$ if the Pontryagin class $[p_1(V)]\in \H^4(M;\R)$ vanishes.
+In~\S\ref{sec:Witten} we show that the set of differential forms $H\in \Omega^3(M;\R)$ with $p_1(V)=\dR H$ parameterizes cocycle refinements of $[\Eu(V)]$ to a function on $\mathcal{L}^{2|1}_0(M)$.
+Geometrically,~$H$ is part of the data of a string structure on~$V$.
+In physics,~$H$ is part of the data for anomaly cancelation in a theory of $V$-valued free fermions.
+Under the conjectured cocycle maps~\eqref{eq:conjecture} $V$-valued free fermions are expected to furnish representatives of elliptic Euler classes in $\TMF(M)$~\cite[\S4.4]{ST04}.
+Perturbative quantization of fermions rigorously constructs elliptic Euler cocycles over~$\C$~\cite[\S6]{DBE_MQ}, and Theorem~\ref{thm} shows that lifting a cohomology class to a $2|1$-dimensional Euclidean field theory must depend on a \emph{choice} of string structure, at least rationally. \end{rmk}

+\begin{rmk} If the input field theory in~\eqref{eq:thm2} is super conformal, then~$\dR Z_v=0$, whereas if the input theory is holomoprhic then $\dR Z_{\bar\tau}=0$.
+For a general field theory (not necessarily conformal or holomorphic) the differential form $\partial_{\bar \tau}Z_\ell-\partial_\ell Z_{\bar \tau}$ is closed.
+These closed forms have the potential to encode secondary cohomological invariants of field theories.
+Although we do not know explicit field theories for which this cohomology class is nonzero, the structure appears to be related to mock modular phenomena and the $\TMF$-valued torsion invariants studied in~\cite{GJFW,TheoDavide}. \end{rmk}

 \begin{rmk} In light of Fei Han's work on the Bismut--Chern character~\cite{Han}, it is tempting to think of the restriction $2|1\EFT(M)\to C^\infty(\mathcal{L}^{2|1}(M))^{\Euc_{2|1}}$ (without taking $T^2$-invariant maps) as a candidate construction of the \emph{elliptic} Bismut--Chern character.
 Indeed, functions on $C^\infty(\mathcal{L}^{2|1}(M))^{\Euc_{2|1}}$ can be identified with cocycles analogous to~\eqref{eq:adddata2}, where $Z$ is a differential form on the double loop space and the de~Rham differential $\dR$ is replaced with the $T^2$-equivariant differential investigated in~\cite{BElocalization}. \end{rmk}